1967 Tasmanian fires

 The 1967 Tasmanian fires were an Australian natural disaster which occurred on 7 February 1967, an event which came to be known as the Black Tuesday bushfires.
-They were the most deadly bushfires that Tasmania has ever experienced, leaving 62 people dead, 900 injured and over seven thousand homeless.
+They were the most deadly bushfires that Tasmania has ever experienced, leaving 64 people dead, 900 injured and over seven thousand homeless.

 Extent of the fires

 110 separate fire fronts burnt through some 2640 km2 of land in southern Tasmania within the space of five hours.
 Fires raged from near Hamilton and Bothwell to the D'Entrecasteaux Channel as well as Snug.
 There was extensive damage to agricultural property along the Channel, the Derwent Valley and the Huon Valley.
 Fires also destroyed forest, public infrastructure and properties around Mount Wellington and many small towns along the Derwent estuary and east of Hobart.

 Death toll and damage

 The worst of the fires was the Hobart Fire, which encroached upon the city of Hobart.
-In total, the fires claimed 62 lives in a single day.
+In total, the fires claimed 64 lives in a single day.
 Property loss was also extensive with 1293 homes and over 1700 other buildings destroyed.
 The fires destroyed 80 bridges, 4800 sections of power lines, 1500 motor vehicles and over 100 other structures.
 It was estimated that at least 62,000 farm animals were killed.
 The total damage amounted to $40,000,000 in 1967 Australian dollar values.
 The resulting insurance payout was the then largest in Australian history.
+In 2017 2 more people that had died were officially recognised as victims of the bushfires, they had previously been excluded as the deaths had not been investigated by the coroner at the time.
+This took the death toll from 62 to 64 people.